Bijman/srb2bld/README.md

 ```
    Then choose "Build SRB2 Custom", when running script.

-13. Other environment variables to use.
+14. Other environment variables to use.
 To activate them with value "1", do for example "export SRB2BLDDEBUG=1":

         - SRB2BLDDEBUG - Getting verbose output from script.
 Useful for reporting issues in https://github.com/bijman/srb2bld/issues.

         - SRB2BLDDEVMODE - For developers, who want to modify build's source code.
 Disables cleaning build and resetting changes to build's source code.

         - SRB2BLDNOCCACHE - Disable ccache.

+        - SRB2BLDNOGRADLECACHE - Disable gradle cache, when building Android APK.